Table of Contents

 CORA defines “work product” not subject to disclosure to mean advisory or deliberative materials assembled for the benefit of elected officials to help them reach a decision.
 Work product includes notes and memos on background information as well as preliminary drafts of documents that express a decision by an elected official.
 Elected officials may release, or authorize the release of, any work product prepared for them.
 C.R.S. § 24-72-202(6.5).

-Work product also includes drafts of bills or amendments and research conducted by Legislative Council for a legislator in connection with proposed legislation or amendments.
+Work product also includes “all documents relating to the drafting of bills or amendments” and research conducted by Legislative Council for a legislator in connection with proposed legislation or amendments.
 The final product of such research becomes a public record unless the legislator requests that it remain work product.
 If a research project requested by a member of the General Assembly is not connected to pending or proposed legislation or amendments, the final product becomes a public record.
 C.R.S. § 24-72-202(6.5)(b).

 Work product does not include: